-When applying filters to your data, results begin to yield a variety of new insights – insights you likely won't want to lose.
+When text mining, applying filters to your data yields a variety of new insights – insights you likely won't want to lose.
 You can save your filters to work on later, or reuse them with a different focus.
 One common use of this feature is segmentation.
 This article will show you how to save, update and manage Filtersets.

 Saving a Filterset

 By default there are no filters applied in your workspace.
 Applying filters to your data can help you surface interesting results.
 You also have the option to save these customized filters for future use.

 Filter combinations are saved as a Filterset, accessible at the top of the Analysis page.
 A Filterset is composed of one or more filters.
 A Filterset can be as simple as a single Time Filter or as complex as multiple Record Filters used in conjunction with other filter types.

 In the example below, a Record Filter - City is set to include results only from New York City and is saved under the name "NYC".

 Once the desired filter(s) have been set, click “Save Filters” at the top of the workspace.
 Your Filterset will include all of the filters that have been applied in the workspace (Record, Time, Sentiment and/or Search Filters).

 A popup will appear, prompting you to name your new Filterset and choose the desired visibility, Personal or Organization.
 If you select the Personal Filterset option, you will be the only person able to see it.
 The Organization Filterset option gives permission to anyone who has access to the organization.

 Update a Filterset

 You can easily update an existing Filterset if you want to modify the filter combination.
 In the example below we are working in the previously created NYC Filterset and we want to update this filter to include only Praises and change the visibility to Personal.

 If you want to make changes to the Filterset you are currently working in, simply apply or modify the desired filter(s) and save your changes.
 Select the Filterset you would like to update and select its visibility setting.